systemslab/popper-paper/paper/paper.md

 experiments with minimal 3rd party and effort requirements.

 <!-- Toolchain: AsciiDoc, Vagrant, Bash and Gnuplot -->

+[^notreally]: Strictly speaking, this Torpor experiment doesn't necessarily depend on a particular Linux version but we assume it does to illustrate the need of running a specific version of the kernel.

 ## GassyFS: Scalability of an In-memory File System {#sec:gassyfs}